PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/pandas/122/answer_error_test_issue_3.md

-To fix the bug in the `equals` function, we need to replace the sorting of `self_blocks` and `other_blocks` with a comparison based on their lengths.
-The current sorting based on `canonicalize` function is causing the issue where identical blocks with different locations are incorrectly considered equal.
+To fix the bug in the `equals` method, we need to modify the `canonicalize` function so that it returns a hashable object.
+Currently, it returns a tuple, but the `mgr_locs` attribute of the `block` object is not hashable.

-Here's the modified code snippet:
+One possible solution is to convert the `mgr_locs` numpy array to a tuple before creating the tuple of the block's dtype name and mgr_locs.
+This way, the `canonicalize` function will return a hashable object.

+Here is the fixed code:

 ```python
 def equals(self, other):